rhomobile/rhomobile-docs/eb/en/edge/api/Network.md

 ### stopDetectingConnection()
-Ceases the network detection identified by the given callback.
+Ceases network detection.
+Callback is no longer supported; it has been made optional to preserve backward compatibility.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>